Autoencoder-based Anomaly Detection System for Online Data Quality Monitoring of the CMS Electromagnetic Calorimeter: Training, Evaluation, and Post-processing

 A baseline study is carried out comparing the performance of the AE with a traditional cut-based approach.
 In this approach, baseline loss for a tower at a given~$(\phi, \eta)$ position is calculated for the barrel using the occupancy of the tower ($t_{\phi \eta}$) and the average occupancy of all towers within the same $\eta$-ring ($\langle t_\eta \rangle$) as:

 This approach is equivalent to the way most anomaly thresholds are defined in the standard ECAL DQM.
-A threshold is derived on this baseline loss for detecting various anomalies from the fake anomaly validation.
+A threshold is derived on this baseline loss using the same criteria as that for the AE, of achieving 99\% anomaly detection from the fake anomaly validation.
 A similar baseline loss is not attempted for the endcaps, since the gradient of occupancy across the towers is much larger for the endcaps even within the same $\eta$-ring, and thus such baseline loss would not be a good method for detecting bad towers.